mre/endler.dev/content/2020/review/index.md

 roughly need a decade to talk about all of it.

 Personally, I'm excited about the _next_ ten years.
-Software eats the world &mdash; at an ever-faster pace.
+Software is eating the world &mdash; at an ever-faster pace.

 [crystal]: https://crystal-lang.org/
 [dart]: https://dart.dev/